adonisdario/data-science/best-gk-2023-24/readme.md

   - Team: 14th in SoTA/90 (3.5) | 21st in PSxG/90 (1.1)
     > *His teams conceded **very few** Shots on target with low value chances in average.
 Still, his performances were terrible, being in the bottom 5 of Save%, Goals Avoided and Saves/90.*

-Being only goalkeeper that played for 2 different clubs in the 2023/24 season, let's analyse his performance for each team.
+Now, let's analyse his performance for each team.

 - **Matz Sels (Strasbourg x Nottinham Forest):**